neurobagel/documentation/docs/user_guide/production_deployment.md

 ### Common setup for all deployment profiles

-!!! info "Do these steps first for each deployment profile you set up"
+!!! warning "Do these steps first for each deployment profile you set up"

     Each production deployment profile requires a fresh deployment recipe and begins with the same initial steps.
     Complete these steps before following the profile-specific setup instructions.